 As an entrepreneur, feedback is a vital part of our business plan and helps us to improve product quality so that our products can be refined into a better, more helpful offering.

 Building in critical evaluation and encouraging a feedback loop in our business processes is key.
 The better able you are to take critical evaluation and turn it into optimizations of your service or product, the happier and more satisfied your customers will be.

 After you have created a product, think about creative ways that you can involve your customers.
-This makes space for improving your product as you hear what your customers’ buying experience was like and their experience with your products.
-Using feedback, you can make tiny tweaks to your products to ensure that future customers will get the best experience from you, and that your product continues to be validated throughout its lifespan.
+This makes space for improving your product quality as you hear what your customers’ buying experience was like and their experience with your products.
+Using feedback, you can make tiny tweaks to your products to ensure that future customers will get the best experience from you and that your product continues to be validated throughout its lifespan.

-As your business scales you will not be able to do this as often, but especially in the early days, while you’re building a rapport with your customers, some one-to-one feedback can be really crucial in working out what does and doesn’t work for them.
+As your growing business scales you will not be able to do this as often, but especially in the early days, while you’re building a rapport with your customers, some one-to-one feedback can be really crucial in working out what does and doesn’t work for them.